-This 10 part series follows a family affected by the Vietnam war, Nicole Kidman plays a young woman who becomes an anti war activist, when she sees what is happening in Veitnam after the Australians got involved.
-Set in the 1960s through to the early 1970s, the series shows the shifting attitude of Australians towards the war and the lack of human rights shown towards the veitnamese
+This 10-part TV mini-series follows an Australian family affected by the Vietnam war.
+Nicole Kidman plays a young woman who becomes an anti-war activist, when she sees what is happening in Vietnam after the Australians got involved.
+Set in the 1960s through to the early 1970s, the series shows the shifting attitude of Australians towards the war and the lack of humanity towards the Vietnamese.